 New complete dentures will typically fit your mouth very securely, as they have been designed specifically for your gums.

 As time goes on, your bone will decrease and will change the fit.
-The denture will become more loose and thus more prone to movement inside your mouth.
+The denture will become looser and thus more prone to movement inside your mouth.
 Having the denture professionally relined every one to two years will keep the denture secure and functional.

 All full dentures should have a hard reline every two years.
 James Island Family, Cosmetic, & Implant Dentistry removes a layer of plastic from the denture’s interior surface, and then fills the denture with a putty-like material that conforms to the contours of your mouth, creating an accurate impression.
 The denture is sent to the lab, where it is adjusted to the new shape of your gum tissue.
 This results in a custom fit between the denture and your mouth.